MariiaSitarchuk/Silpo-UCD-Enhancing-Checkout/README.md

 ### Testing

 This stage was focused on validating the assumptions made in the prototypes.
-I conducted one iteration of testing.
-As a result I compiled a list of enhancements for the next iteration of testing.
+One iteration of testing was conducted.
+As a result a list of enhancements for the next iteration of testing was created.

 In this folder you can find:
 * Proofs of moderated usability testing
 * Document with testing results
-* Document with results of SUS evaluation of 3 prototypes
+* Document with results of SUS evaluation of 3 prototypes of new features ideas